kristoffer-dyrkorn/software-renderer/tutorial/2/README.md

 # Setting up the browser to draw pixels

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/1#readme).)

 In this section we will use the `<canvas>` element to draw individual pixels on the screen.
 This will set the stage for drawing actual triangles - which we will go through in the section after this one.

 ## The drawing surface